-Ms. Bryant graduated from Jackson State University in 1977 at the age of 19 with a BS in Communications.
-She worked as a radio announcer on WJSU ad later at WKXI In Jackson MS. Shelia was Commissioned through Officer Candidate School in the Marine Corps in 1982 and held assignments as the Director of the Information Systems Center at the Communications/Electronics School at the Marine Corps Air-Ground Combat Center in Twentynine Palms, CA; as Officer in Charge of the Tactical Assistance Team for 4th Fleet Service Support Center in Okinawa, Japan and as Test Director at the Marine Corps Tactical Systems Support Activity in Oceanside, CA. She accepted a reserve commission in order to raise a family in 1990.
-She married Fedelis Tucker (now deceased) who migrated to the United States from Liberia, West Africa.
-Together they formed Legal Express Attorney Service and had two children, Ciatta Tucker who works in the Pentagon as an active duty Sailor and Fedelis Kromah Tucker, who is currently attending college and participating in ROTC at the University of Maryland.
+Ms. Bryant is a proud graduate of Jackson State University with a BS in Mass Communications and was commissioned through Marine Corps Officer Candidate School in 1982.
+She held assignments as the Director of the Information Systems Center at the Communications/Electronics School at the Marine Corps Air-Ground Combat Center in Twentynine Palms, CA; as Officer in Charge of the Tactical Assistance Team for 4th Fleet Service Support Center in Okinawa, Japan and as Test Director at the Marine Corps Tactical Systems Support Activity in Oceanside, CA. She accepted a reserve commission in order to raise a family in 1990 and remained active in the Reserves until her retirement in 2012.

-In 2006, Shelia was mobilized during the Iraq War to serve as the Inspector General for 1st Marine Expeditionary Force, under the leadership of General James Mattis.
+Mobilized during Operation Iraqi Freedom, Shelia served as the Inspector General for 1st Marine Expeditionary Force, under the leadership of General James Mattis.
 She deployed to Iraq in 2007 and worked as the Advisor to the Iraqi Ministry of Defense and Minster of Interior to help implement anti-corruption measures and incorporate the rule of law in the Iraqi government.
 Stationed in the so called “Green Zone”, Shelia was under constant mortar and rocket attack and witnessed the death and injury of many of her colleagues.
 Her experiences during the war fortified her objection to US participation in foreign wars with dubious purpose and ill-defined goals.